zoom/api-v1/README.md

 Zoom exposes REST interfaces which allows the developers and solution providers to manage meetings, users, recordings, settings and get usage reports.
 These APIs will be useful when you as a solution provider, build your own web portal to front end Zoom services and present as a login point to your end users.

 These management APIs are auto-enabled if you have a paid Zoom account.
 If you don’t have a zoom account, go ahead, create a free account and [sign up](https://zoom.us/signup) for a 60 days free trial of our developer platform

+## Support
+For any questions or issues, please visit our new Community Support Forum at https://devforum.zoom.us/